system76/docs/_articles/restore.md

 #### NVIDIA Graphics

 Ubuntu may need a special option enabled to install and boot from Ubuntu until the NVIDIA driver can be installed as described below.
-If the installer doesn't show an image after this first screen, please follow the next instructions:
+If the installer doesn't show an image after this screen, please follow the next instructions:

 ![First](/images/restore/first.png)